Republicans on track to dash Democratic hopes of U.S. Senate majority | Politics

 Republicans appeared poised to retain control of the U.S. Senate on Wednesday, after Senator Susan Collins defied political odds to win re-election in Maine and other Republican incumbents led Democrats in a handful of undecided races.
 Democrats, who had been favored to win the Senate majority heading into Tuesday's election, had a net gain of only one seat to show by Wednesday afternoon as their options for further increases dwindled, despite a huge Democratic money advantage going into the final weeks of the campaign.

 Republicans currently hold a 53-47 seat Senate majority.
 To win control, Democrats would need to net three Republican-held seats if Democrat Joe Biden wins the White House and Senator Kamala Harris becomes vice president with the tie-breaking Senate vote.
 If Biden loses to Republican President Donald Trump, Democrats would need four seats.
-Of five Senate races still undecided, Republican incumbents led in Alaska, Georgia and North Carolina, while Democratic Senator Gary Peters led Republican John James by a slight margin in Michigan.
+Four Senate races remained undecided by Wednesday evening.
+Republican incumbents led in three: Alaska, Georgia and North Carolina.

 ALSO READ